weatherOz

 A Note on API Keys

-All examples in this vignette assume that you have stored your API key in your .Renviron file.
-See Chapter 8 in “What They Forgot to Teach You About R” by Bryan et al. for more on storing details in your .Renviron if you are unfamiliar.
+The examples in this README assume that you have stored your API key in your .Renviron file. {weatherOz} will prompt you to set up your API keys automatically if you haven’t.
+For more information on the preferred method for setting up your API keys, see Chapter 8 in “What They Forgot to Teach You About R” by Bryan et al. for more on storing details in your .Renviron if you are unfamiliar.

 Using {weatherOz} to Fetch Daily Summary DPIRD Data